JeffySpur/GoldBadgeFinalProjects/README.md

 # GoldBadgeFinalProjects

 Komodo Cafe these are all propmts to build different console apps the first one was komodo cafe.
+We used lists to build this one.

 Komodo cafe is getting a new menu.
 The manager wants to be able to create new menu items, delete menu items, and receive a list of all items on the cafe's menu.
 She needs a console app.